a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

 administrator installs a copy of the `papercontract` onto a MagnetoCorp peer.*

-Smart contracts are the focus of application development, and are contained within a Hyperledger Fabric artifact called [chaincode](../chaincode.html).
+Smart contracts are the focus of application development, and are contained within a Hyperledger UDO artifact called [chaincode](../chaincode.html).
 One or more smart contracts can be defined within a single chaincode, and installing a chaincode will allow them to be consumed by the different organizations in PaperNet.
 It means that only administrators need to worry about chaincode;